 Why not use Grammarly?

 Speaking of which, your message – be it on Twitter, LinkedIn, Medium, or even a blog post – all of it defines you on the Internet.
-Like it or not, also, if you’re smart and a professional, you can be considered negative and turned down only because of a lack of effort on the editing part of your works.
+Like it or not, though being smart and a professional, you’ll be considered negative and turned down only because of a lack of effort on the editing part of your works.

 It’s a simple tool to help you overcome these small yet essential details of your writing.
 Why not make use of it?

 After all, you have nothing to lose.
 What’s a loss for improving your writing with a little bit of help from Grammarly?
-If you have the opportunity to convey, then convey it in the right away and increase the impact of everything.
+When you have the opportunity to convey, then convey it right away and increase the impact of everything.

 The real question is “Is it worth it?”
-While you can already use its free version for however long you want, consider Grammarly Premium for lifting your writing even further.
-Though it can’t replace a proofreader in person and it isn’t perfect, let’s talk about why it’s worth considering it.
+While you can already use its free version for however long you want, consider Grammarly Premium for pushing your writing even further.
+Though it doesn’t replace a proofreader in person, let’s talk about why it’s worth considering it.

 Here’s why I recommend using Grammarly

-The best reason why I would recommend using Grammarly – is because I use it myself.
-I have been using it since the time I first began writing blog posts.
-I wrote my travel blogs for Travelista Club back then, and that’s where I got to know about Grammarly.
+The best reason why I recommend using Grammarly – is because I use it myself.
+I’ve been using it since the time I first began writing blogs.
+I wrote my travel blogs for Travelista Club back then, and that’s where I learned about Grammarly.

-Though I was reasonably good with my grammar already, Grammarly helped with the smaller things.
+Being reasonably good with my grammar already, Grammarly helped with the smaller things.
 The little things like where I should use my commas and where not to.
 And also to stick with a particular English writing.
-With the majority of my readers from the US, I set my option to ‘American- English,’ which helped further.
+With the majority of my readers from the US, I set my option to ‘American- English’.
 Where I first wrote ‘labour,’ it turned it to ‘labor’ and turned ‘centre’ to ‘center’.

-I wouldn’t necessarily say this part helped improve my writing in this case, but it assisted in focusing for my specific audience – and in my line of work (blogging), that’s what I wanted!
+I wouldn’t necessarily say this part helped improve my writing, but it assisted in focusing on my specific audience – and in my line of work (blogging), that’s what I wanted!

 Some of the other reasons why I’d recommend it are:

-The way Grammarly seamlessly fits into your text editor box and functions is the best feature you can get.
-While there are many sites and apps that help you with this work, Grammarly is by far more reliable, far more user-friendly.
+The way Grammarly seamlessly fits into your text editor box and functions is the best feature.
+While there are many sites and apps that help you with this, Grammarly is by far more reliable and user-friendly.

-Most apps and sites that make pretty blunt mistakes while detecting for errors, or try to correct them – sending irrelevant suggestions.
-While Grammarly (I can’t deny) does make mistakes occasionally, it is negligibly rare.
-I write at least two five-hundred word pieces every day with the help of Grammarly, and I don’t see it making a mistake anywhere that often.
+Most apps and sites make blunt mistakes while detecting errors, or try to correct them – sending irrelevant suggestions.
+While Grammarly (I can’t deny) does make mistakes occasionally, it’s negligibly rare.
+I write at least two to five-hundred-word pieces every day with the help of Grammarly, and I don’t see it making a mistake anywhere that often.

 Grammarly Free vs. Premium

-I have to say Grammarly is one hell of a generous company.
+Grammarly is one hell of a generous company.
 Most companies that offer the trial version of their products have minimal features available.
-Though Grammarly has restricted many of its advanced features, it is sufficient to help with the necessary spelling and grammar.
+Though Grammarly did restrict many of its advanced features, it’s sufficient to help with the necessary spelling and grammar.

-So what are these advanced features that they charge for?
+So what’re these advanced features that they charge for?

-While Grammarly free version assists you with the spelling and grammar, Grammarly Premium has several features along with it, including plagiarism checker, engagement score, delivery score, and synonyms for a given word when you double click it.
+While Grammarly’s free version assists you with spelling and grammar, Grammarly Premium has several features along with it, including a plagiarism checker, engagement score, delivery score, and synonyms for a given word when you double click it.

-I use Grammarly Premium because it is useful to me.
+I use Grammarly Premium because it’s useful to me.

 Can I get Grammarly Premium for free?

 I see a lot of people searching for this.
-Let me make this clear: You can use the free version of Grammarly if you want.
+Let me make this clear: You can use the free version of Grammarly.
 But Grammarly Premium is not free.

 How to use Grammarly?

 There are various ways to use Grammarly.
-You do not necessarily need to copy your document to Grammarly’s web tool to get results.
+You don’t need to copy your document to Grammarly’s web tool to get results.